MarkBrezina/Ctrl-Alt-DefeatTheMarket/alpha/readme.md

 - **Basket Arbitrage**, Trade a group of related assets against an index, ETF, or synthetic basket when pricing deviates.
 - **Exchange Arbitrage**, Exploit price differences for the same asset across different exchanges or venues.
 - **Volatility Trading**, Trade expected vs. realized volatility, often through options or volatility-sensitive structures.

-If you want to make it a bit more complete for HFT specifically, I’d add:

 - **Market Making**, Provide bids and offers, earn spread, and manage inventory/adverse selection.
 - **Order Flow / Microstructure Trading**, Use order book imbalance, queue position, and short-term flow signals.
 - **Cross-Asset Arbitrage**, Trade relationships across futures, spot, ETFs, options, or correlated assets.